 When the /6 came out, we had a lot of rear seals that leaked, especially on the 900 cc models, but to some extent also on the 750 ccs.
-This was blamed on an excessive crankcase pressure.
+This was blamed on excessive crankcase pressure.
 They tried a few seals, but none totally solved the leaking.

 One day, my genius mechanic, Bryan Hilton, brought me a flywheel to demonstrate something that his sharp eyes picked up.
-The surface upon which the seal rested had first had a rough grind and then finished up with a fine grind.
+The surface upon which the seal rested had a rough grind and then finished with a fine grind.
 However, the two grinds didn’t have the same center.
 On about 1/3 of the circumference, one could barely see the rough grind.
-The result was that that sealing surface wasn’t round, and part of it was a bit rough.
-I used a micrometer to measure it, and at most, the error in “roundness” was less than one-thousandth of an inch.
+The result was that the sealing surface wasn’t round, and part of it was a bit rough.
+I used a micrometer to measure it; at most, the error in “roundness” was less than one-thousandth of an inch.
 Not much, but at high rpm, it could be problematic.
 Also, the rough part was trying to eat away at the seal edge.

 We sent it out for a regrind, which cost us $35, and the engine didn’t leak past the seal.
 After Bryan had proved his theory, I called up Butler & Smith.
 I explained the finding, action, and result.
 I was informed that I was wrong, as the seal could easily follow the less-than-round flywheel surface.

 A later service bulletin came out with that fix.
 That expense came out of my pocket, so I don’t recall any warranty recall action.
 We started having each leaking engine flywheel reground, and they all stopped leaking.

 Do you see a business pattern?
 Do your best to put yourself in our shoes and consider, “What would you do?”

 Here is another story.